foam-framework/foam2/src/foam/nanos/rope/README.md

 ```

 &nbsp;
-Next we setup our Account DAO to Account DAO ROPE.
+Next we setup our `accountDAO` to `accountDAO` ROPE.
 Here we have that an account can be created, read, updated, or deleted in one of two ways,
   1. Direct ownership of the account
   2. Indirectly through checking the authorization on the parent account